25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB.md

 ### Document

 A document is a set of key-value pairs that support dynamic schema.
 A document is similar to Row in RDBMS.
-In Relational databases, schemas should be defined before we add any data whereas MongoDB allows the insertion of data without a predefined schema.
+In Relational databases, schemas should be defined before we add any data whereas MongoDB allows the insertion of data without a predefined schema

-Dynamic schema implies that the documents stored in the database can have different fields, with different types for each field.
+Dynamic schema implies that the documents stored in the database can have different fields, with different types for each field

 ## CRUD